tesorrells/RF-Drone-Detection/Experiment_Outline.md

 __Ensure this entire experiment has someone filming the drone__

-Using the information from wifi-analyzer, use a hackRF to listen to the data being transmitted by the drone.
+1. Using the information from wifi-analyzer, use a hackRF to listen to the data being transmitted by the drone.
+Record the following data:
-Starting with the drone not moving (propellers still) Turn on the propellers and stay on ground for roughly 5 seconds Take off hovering for roughly 5 seconds
+  a.
+Starting with the drone not moving (propellers still) Turn on the propellers and stay on ground for roughly 5 seconds
+  b.
+Take off hovering for roughly 5 seconds
+  c.
 Move the drone in a t shape, returning to center after reaching each edge.

-Cut the RF data recording and then the drone video data.
+In a Separate Recording of both RF and video:

-Again starting with a still drone
+a.
+Again start with a still drone
+b.
 Take off with the drone
+c.
 While hovering in a relatively fixed location, rotate drone 360 degrees around.
+d.
 Navigate the drone in a circle
+e.
 Tilt drone on all axis

-Repeat recordings with an omni-directional and a directional antenna (preferably one with a more narrow angle, and one with a wider angle).
+__Repeat recordings with an omni-directional and a directional antenna (preferably one with a more narrow angle, and one with a wider angle).__